Production of phonograph records: Labels

 Record companies organised their products into labels.
 These could either be subsidiary companies, or they could simply be just a brand name.
-For example, EMI published records under the His Master's Voice (HMV) label which was their classical recording brand, Harvest for their progressive rock brand, home to Pink Floyd.
+For example, EMI published records under the His Master's Voice label which was their classical recording brand, Harvest for their progressive rock brand, home to Pink Floyd.
 They also had Music for Pleasure and Classics for Pleasure as their economy labels.
 EMI also used the Parlophone brand in the UK for Beatles records in the early 1960s.